terrbear/wtfxsequel/README.md

 bugs:
 * creating new window from a new window isn't sized right
 * creating a new window creates 2 new windows
+* sticky headers show a bit of the content underneath when they scroll past
+* format int8 as numbers

 notes:
 streaming: https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example#from-database